Dothan

 Language

-English is the primary language spoken in Dothan.
+English is the primary language spoken in Dothan, as it is throughout the state of Alabama and the United States.

 Cost Of Living

-The cost of living in Dothan is lower than the national average, making it an affordable city to reside in.
-Housing costs, groceries, and transportation expenses are particularly reasonable compared to other parts of the United States.
+The cost of living in Dothan, Alabama, is lower than the national average, making it an affordable place to reside.
+Housing, groceries, and transportation costs are generally lower compared to major metropolitan areas.

 Other